 Therefore, since Christ suffered for us

 The “therefore” resumes the idea of 1 Peter 3:18 that Jesus suffered unjustly (1 Pe 1:11; 2:24; 4:13; 5:1).
 Jesus suffered undeservedly.
 He did not earn or deserve suffering.
 In 3:18, Jesus took up the cross and died for our sins.
 He was made sin and judged for us.
-He became our substitute and he is therefore the only way of salvation.
+He became our substitute, and he is, therefore, the only way of salvation.

 Peter now draws a new inference for Christians to deal decisively with sin.
-The phrase “arm yourselves with the same mind” indicates the impact that Jesus’ suffering should make on us.
+The phrase “arm yourselves with the same mind” indicates the impact that Jesus’ suffering should have on us.
 Since he dealt decisively with sin on the cross, we should do the same.
 Since we are dead to sin positionally, we are free from the controlling power of sin.

 in the flesh

 Christ suffered in the “flesh” or body.
-As God, Jesus did not die.
+As God, Christ did not die.
 Eternal life cannot cease to exist.
 Jesus, therefore, did not die in his deity.
 That is why he became true humanity.
 As true humanity, he died with a human body.
 With that body, he lived a life free from personal sin and died with that body.
 It was as a man that he suffered undeservedly.
 However, it was the second person of the trinity who went to the cross.

-If we are dead to sin we are free from sin.
+If we are dead to sin, we are free from sin.